Azure-Samples/serverless-chat-langchainjs/docs/tutorial/03-understanding-rag.md

 # Understanding the RAG (Retrieval Augmented Generation) architecture

-In this section, we'll understand what the RAG (Retrieval Augmented Generation) architecture is, how it works, and why it's important for integration with ChatGPT.
+In this section, we'll understand what the RAG (Retrieval Augmented Generation) architecture is, how it works, and why it's important for integration with Chat Application.

 ## What is RAG (Retrieval Augmented Generation)?